Last updated on September 13th, 2023

-Meet Joey Bonura, a nomad from Louisville, Kentucky that packed up and studied abroad in Panama at the age of 20 and hasn’t moved back since.
+Meet Joey Bonura, a nomad from Louisville, Kentucky who packed up and studied abroad in Panama at the age of 20 and hasn’t moved back since.
 What started as a semester trip to Panamá has turned into 10+ years of living in Latin America and becoming a full-time travel blogger.
 He now rotates between living in Panama City, Bogotá, and Lima and he runs the much-loved Panama lifestyle blog Pty.Life.
 In this Panama City local guide, he provides his picks of the very best the waterfront city has to offer.

 The best pool in the city: JW Marriott